rust-lang/reference/src/attributes.md

   - `ignore` - indicates that this test function is disabled.
 - `should_panic` - indicates that this test function should panic, inverting the success condition.
-- `cold` - The function is unlikely to be executed, so optimize it (and calls to it) differently.

 ## FFI attributes